Anathalavattom Anandan: Personal life

-Anandan was born to V. Krishnan and Nani Amma on 22 April 1937 in Anathalavattom in Thiruvananthapuram district.
-He is married to Laila and has two children, Jeeva Anandan and Mahesh Anandan.
+Anathalavattom Anandan was born to V. Krishnan and Nani Amma on 22 April 1937 in Anathalavattom in Thiruvananthapuram district.
+He was married to Laila and had two children, Jeeva Anandan and Mahesh Anandan.

+Anandan died on 5 October 2023, at the age of 86.

 Political career

 Anandan started his political activities during his school days, and became a member of the Communist Party during 1956.
 In 1958, he worked as a coir laborer and organized his co-workers to form one of the first Coir Co-operative Societies in Anathalavattom.
 That same year, Anandan led a rally to increase the daily wages of coir workers from half ana to one ana.
 Since then, he has worked for the uplift of the downtrodden and led many struggles for better work and wages for coir workers.

-Anandan has actively participated in various trade union agitations and strikes, and has been arrested and detained on several occasions, as well as injured during protests.
+Anandan actively participated in various trade union agitations and strikes, and was arrested and detained on several occasions, as well as injured during protests.
 During the Emergency in India, he went underground for a year and a half and was declared a wanted fugitive under the Maintenance of Internal Security Act.
 He was arrested in November 1976 and detained until the lifting of the Emergency.

 Anandan was the leader of three state marches (കാല്നട ജാഥകള്) of the Coir Worker's Union: in 1973 to protest against the local police killing of Comrade Ammu, a coir worker at Vazhamuttom in Thiruvananthapuram district; in 1974 to press for better work and wages; and the famous Coir Strike in 1975.

 A senior trade union activist, Anandan was elected as the President of the CITU Kerala State unit in its 12th and 13th State Conferences.
 He has also been a member of the All India Working Committee of CITU since 1979, and has served as the Thiruvananthapuram District President of CITU.

 Anandan was elected as the General Secretary of the Kerala Coir Workers Centre (CITU) in 1973.
 After serving as the General Secretary of the Centre, Mr. Anandan was elected President, succeeding Dr. T. M. Thomas Isaac in 2017.
 He was also the general secretary of Travancore Coir Thozhilali Union from 1970 to 1995.

 Anandan was elected to the Thiruvananthapuram District Committee in 1971, in 1984 to the State Committee, and in 2009 to the State Secretariat of the Communist Party of India (Marxist).
 Mr. Anandan is the first member to represent CPI(M)'s state secretariat from Thiruvananthapuram district.